Ugandan election pits reggae singer against long-serving Museveni | Politics

 Ugandan election pits reggae singer against long-serving Museveni

-Ugandans vote on Thursday in a presidential election pitting long-time leader Yoweri Museveni against an opposition galvanised by a popular singer despite a campaign marked by brutal crackdowns.
+Ugandans began voting on Thursday in a presidential election pitting long-time leader Yoweri Museveni against an opposition galvanized by a popular singer despite a campaign marked by brutal crackdowns.

+Polls were due to open at 7 a.m.
+(0400 GMT) but at six polling stations in the capital visited by Reuters, voting began between 60 to 90 minutes late after ballot papers did not arrive on time.
+Lines of voters were growing at two other stations where polling had not begun by 09:15 a.m.
+The East African country of nearly 46 million people was under an internet blackout after the communications regulator ordered telecoms operators to suspend services from Wednesday, according to the largest operator in Uganda, South African telecoms company MTN Group.

 Campaign violence has surpassed previous turbulent elections, with scores killed when security forces cracked down on gatherings of opposition supporters.
 Opposition candidates, supporters and campaign staff have been repeatedly arrested.
 The government says it is stopping illegal gatherings during the COVID-19 crisis.
 The opposition says the bans on rallies in some parts of Uganda are a smokescreen for repression.

-There are 17.7 million registered voters in Uganda and polls will be open from 7 a.m.
-(0400 GMT) until 5 p.m. on Thursday.
-The first results are expected to come in by Saturday evening.
 "Every bit of the security apparatus will be on the streets.
 Theoretically that brings calm, but I think we know that just brings flashpoints," said a senior European Union diplomat.
+There are 17.7 million registered voters.
+Polls close at 5 p.m.
+It was not clear if polling hours would be extended due to the early delays.

-The internet problems came a day after Uganda banned all social media platforms and messaging apps until further notice.
-Museveni apologised for the inconvenience but said Uganda had no choice after Facebook took down some accounts which backed his ruling party.
+On Tuesday, Uganda banned all social media platforms and messaging apps.
+Museveni apologised but said Uganda had no choice after Facebook took down some accounts that backed his party.
+Birmingham University professor Nic Cheeseman said many who support Wine's call for change were afraid.

-Birmingham University democracy professor Nic Cheeseman said many who want to heed Wine's call for change were too afraid.
-"Previous surveys show that the majority of voters do not believe in change at the ballot box because Museveni is not prepared to leave," he said.
+"Surveys show that the majority of voters do not believe in change at the ballot box because Museveni is not prepared to leave," he said.
+Joseph Kinobe, 40, a mason waiting to cast his ballot for Wine, said he was desperate for change.

-Aggrey Musasizi, 31, a motorbike taxi driver, told Reuters from his village in Uganda's west that he had left the capital Kampala for fear of violence, but he would still vote for Wine.
-"It is high time we witnessed change in Uganda.
-We can't continue in the situation where some of us have seen only one president all our lives."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)